 Depending on activities planned, we may lunch together in the main cottage or grab prepared picnic baskets as we head out the door.

 From here, each day takes on a different flavor: some evenings may find you kicking up your heels at a local pub music session, feasting together on locally-catered or foraged foods, or retreating to your cottage fire for quiet reflection, writing and perhaps a sip of Irish whiskey.

-How do I know if the Eire Retour Memoir Writing Retreat is a good fit for me?
+How do I know if the Memoir Tours: Ireland Writing Retreat is a good fit for me?

 While our focus is memoir writing, if you are writing in another genre, you are welcome and our staff can accommodate your needs.

 What will the Irish weather be like?

 The weather varies from blue skies, billowy clouds and soft breezes with temperatures in the mid-sixties to sudden blustery showers and sweater weather…followed by a rainbow.
 One thing is certain: it will rain.
 And chances are very good that we will be caught in the rain at some point.
 Layers and rain gear are essential.